woocommerce/woocommerce-product-dependencies/readme.txt

 = 1.2.0 =
 * Feature - Introduced category-based dependencies.
+* Feature - Added custom dependency notices.
+* Feature - Added AND/OR dependency relationship.
+Can be activated for specific products using the 'wc_pd_dependency_relationship' filter.
-* Tweak - Tweaked notices.
+* Tweak - Tweaked default notices.

 = 1.1.3 =
 * Tweak - Updated description.